erkandem/mlAppKit/_sources/cutOutFromReadme.rst.txt

 State of App Designer
 ^^^^^^^^^^^^^^^^^^^^^
-using MATLAB App Designer (AD) is almost as easy as working with a spreadsheets.
+using MATLAB App Designer (AD) is almost as easy as working with spreadsheets.
-However, anyone with some experience with spreadsheets, knows that with increasing complexity you're likely to hit an efficiency wall.
+However, anyone with some  spreadsheet experience knows that with increasing complexity you're likely to hit an efficiency barrier.
 It is not different with AD:

-#. slows down the editor
+#. size slows down the editor
 #. doesn't offer code folding
 #. doesn't have a visual hierarchy on the code level
 #. editable area is safe guarded